What are CodeMeta files?

 }

-and this root object can refer to other objects, for example recommend a SoftwareApplication:
+A root object can refer to other objects.
+For example, it may recommend a SoftwareApplication:

 {